The Skaters (band)

-The Skaters were an American experimental music duo based in San Diego and San Francisco, California, consisting of James Ferraro and Spencer Clark.
+The Skaters were an American experimental music duo based in San Diego and San Francisco, California, formed by James Ferraro and Spencer Clark.
 The group released cassettes, CD-Rs, and LPs of their work between 2004 and 2008 and toured the United States and Europe until 2009.
+They have been regarded as part of the "post-noise psychedelia" movement.

 Music journalist Simon Reynolds described the Skaters, along with Ariel Pink, as the "godparents" of hypnagogic pop, and credited a comment made by Ferraro with inspiring the use of the term "hypnagogic".
+He had also credited the group with catalyzing an "international post-noise network".

 History

 In 2004, Ferraro turned 18 and moved from New York to San Diego, where he would meet Clark at an "all-day improvisational noise jam".
 Later moving to San Francisco, the duo would record jam sessions in their apartment, which were described by SF Weekly in 2006 as "vocal-dominated psychedelia" and "noise-drenched cosmic soul".
 The cover artwork of these releases was typically low-quality, black and white collages.